 It would not be the last time I mistook vision for delusion.

-This piece appeared in Cache magazine as part of a 2015 series that examined the best public and private courses to play in prominent metropolitan areas worldwide.
-This first bit spotlights Paris.
-It’s coupled with a follow-on bit re.
+This piece appeared in the Singaporean lifestyle magazine “Cache” as part of a 2015 series that examined the best public and private courses to play in prominent metropolitan areas worldwide.
+This first bit spotlights French golf and Greater Paris.
+It’s coupled with a follow-on piece re.
 Melbourne that appeared 3 months later.
+Above, that’s me at Morfontaine GC, outside the capital, in Oct.
+2015.

-The French do not follow, a fact that applies most stringently to their cousins across the Channel.
-This begins to explain the marked lack of great golf courses (and great players) in a country so big, so populous, so temperate and so blessed with golf-worthy coastline.
-All that said, France is so hosting the Ryder Cup in 2018, whether we golfers (and the French themselves) like it or not.
-And while the French may never take to the game en masse, they have provided surprisingly well for golfers visiting the capital any time before or after September’s event.
+PARIS, France (Jan.
+8, 2028) — The French do not follow the examples of nations, a fact that applies most stringently to their golf-crazy cousins across the Channel.
+This begins to explain the marked lack of great golf courses and accomplished players in a country so big, so populous, so temperate and so blessed with golf-worthy coastline.
+All that said, France is hosting the Ryder Cup in 2018, whether we golfers (or the French themselves) like it or not.
+And while Gallic sportsmen may never take to the game en masse, French Golf provides surprisingly well for anyone visiting Provence or the capital before or after September’s event.

 The other factors recommending Le Golf National, the next time business takes you to Paris, are convenience and variety.
 The property is located in suburban Saint-Quentin-en-Yvelines, just west of Versaille.
 What’s more, the secondary 18, L’Aigle (The Eagle), is more of the same good fun, if not quite so stern a test.
 There’s even a sprightly, 9-hole short course, L’Oiselet (The Birdie), for those with a little extra time, or not quite enough.

-What you’ll find, if those connections prove distinguished enough, is a deft cross between the best of London’s heathland tracks (think Sunningdale, where Simpson once renovated the New Course), and Northern California (think Olympic, with its ubiquity of trees and paucity of fairway bunkers).
+What you’ll find, if those connections prove distinguished enough, is a deft cross between the best of London’s heathland tracks (think Sunningdale, where Simpson once renovated the New Course), and Northern California — think Olympic, with its ubiquity of trees and paucity of fairway bunkers.
 Indeed, the fairway corridors at Morfontaine, while firm and fast (thanks to perfectly sandy soil conditions), are a bit too crowded by massive Scotch pines to truly embody the “heathland” milieu.
 However, its stupendous putting surfaces, strategic greenside bunkering and elegant routing thoroughly overcome this stylistic impurity.
+French golf doesn’t get any better.

 By then Dugmar GC had been largely forgotten — but not erased, for memories are made of stronger stuff.